 Pekka Buttler, May 2020

 Have you ever looked at items on sale on eBay (or other platform) and encountered the phrase oily blades?
-In this post I will tell what oily blades are, what causes them, as well as discuss their ill effects, both immediate and long-term.
+In this post I will tell what oily blades are, what causes them, as well as discussing their ill effects, both immediate and long-term.
 Lastly, This post will mention why oily blades might not be the end of the world, and what can be done about them.

 What are oily blades?